diku-dk/sml-server/README.md

 # sml-server [![CI](https://github.com/diku-dk/sml-server/workflows/CI/badge.svg)](https://github.com/diku-dk/sml-server/actions)

-This Standard ML package provides the basics for running an HTTP/1.0 web server for which requests are handled by Standard ML code.
+This Standard ML package provides the basics for running an HTTP web server for which requests are handled by Standard ML code.

 The functionality is based on the [Http](https://github.com/diku-dk/sml-http/blob/main/lib/github.com/diku-dk/sml-http/HTTP.sig)